Supercell (band): 2009–2011: Major debut and vocalist Nagi Yanagi

 Supercell made their major debut with Sony Music Entertainment Japan with the professional release of their Supercell album on March 4, 2009.
 The updated release included the art book originally bundled with the indie version, contained more songs than the original, and included a DVD with music videos for four songs.
 The album obtained a No. 4 ranking on Oricon's weekly albums chart, and in June 2009 was awarded the Gold Disc by the Recording Industry Association of Japan for having exceeded 100,000 copies shipped in a single year.
-Ryo approached singer Nagi Yanagi to be the vocalist for Supercell's debut single "Kimi no Shiranai Monogatari" (君の知らない物語), who was known for her uploads to Nico Nico Douga under the name Gazelle.
+Ryo approached singer Nagi Yanagi to be the vocalist for Supercell's major debut single "Kimi no Shiranai Monogatari" (君の知らない物語), who was known for her uploads to Nico Nico Douga under the name Gazelle.
 The single was released on August 12, 2009 and ranked No. 5 on Oricon's weekly singles chart.
 The song "Kimi no Shiranai Monogatari" was used as the ending theme song for the 2009 Bakemonogatari anime series, and the single also included two tracks featured in the 2009 animated film Cencoroll.
 Supercell was chosen as one of the best five new Japanese artists of 2009 during the 2010 Japan Gold Disc Award competition.

 A second single, "Sayonara Memories" (さよならメモリーズ), was released on February 10, 2010.
 Supercell's third single, "Utakata Hanabi / Hoshi ga Matataku Konna Yoru ni" (うたかた花火 / 星が瞬くこんな夜に), is a double A-side and was released on August 25, 2010.
 "Utakata Hanabi" was used as the 14th ending theme for the Naruto: Shippuden anime series and "Hoshi ga Matataku Konna Yoru ni" was used as the ending theme for Type-Moon's visual novel Mahōtsukai no Yoru.
 Supercell released a split single in collaboration with Kz of Livetune called "Kotchi Muite Baby / Yellow" (こっち向いて Baby / Yellow) on July 14, 2010 by Sony Music Direct, which is the theme song of Hatsune Miku: Project DIVA 2nd.
 Ryo composed "Kotchi Muite Baby" and Livetune composed "Yellow"; both songs are sung by Hatsune Miku.
 Supercell produced the song "Hero" (ヒーロー) as a theme song to Shueisha's manga magazine Aoharu, a special edition version of Young Jump, which had its first issue on November 30, 2010.